junxit/us-congress-bills-109/metadata.md

 - 2006-09-19 — Reported (Amended) by the Committee on House Administration.
 H. Rept.
 109-666.
 - 2006-09-19 — Reported (Amended) by the Committee on House Administration.
 H. Rept.
 109-666.
 - 2006-09-19 — Rules Committee Resolution H. Res.
 1015 Reported to House.
 Rule provides for consideration of H.R.
 4844 with 1 hour of general debate.
 Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
 Measure will be considered read.
 Bill is closed to amendments.
 The amendment in the nature of a substitute recommended by the Committee on House Administration now printed in the bill shall be considered as adopted.
+- 2006-09-20 — Considered under the provisions of rule H. Res.
+1015. (consideration: CR H6765-6785)
+- 2006-09-20 — DEBATE - The House proceeded with 10 minutes of debate on the Millender-McDonald motion to recommit with instuctions.
+The instructions contained in the motion seek to require the bill to be reported back to the House with an amendment in the nature of a substitute entitled "Federal Election Integrity Act of 2006" which inserts a complete new text.
+- 2006-09-20 — DEBATE - The House proceeded with one hour of debate on H.R.
+4844.
+- 2006-09-20 — House amendment offered
+- 2006-09-20 — Motion to reconsider laid on the table Agreed to without objection.
+- 2006-09-20 — Ms. Millender-McDonald moved to recommit with instructions to House Administration.
+- 2006-09-20 — On motion to recommit with instructions Failed by the Yeas and Nays: 196 - 225 (Roll no. 458).
+- 2006-09-20 — On passage Passed by the Yeas and Nays: 228 - 196 (Roll no. 459). (text: CR H6765)
+- 2006-09-20 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 228 - 196 (Roll no. 459).(text: CR H6765)
+- 2006-09-20 — Rule H. Res.
+1015 passed House.
+- 2006-09-20 — Rule provides for consideration of H.R.
+4844 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Bill is closed to amendments.
+The amendment in the nature of a substitute recommended by the Committee on House Administration now printed in the bill shall be considered as adopted.
+- 2006-09-20 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H6784-6785; text: CR H6782-6783)
+- 2006-09-20 — The previous question was ordered pursuant to the rule. (consideration: CR H6782)
+- 2006-09-20 — The title of the measure was amended.
+Agreed to without objection.